Child Custody Attorney in San Jose, CA

 Can a Father Get 50/50 Custody in California?

-In California, a father can receive 50/50 custody of his children.
-The state’s family law courts generally presume that joint custody, or equal parenting time, is in the child’s best interests.
-This approach ensures both parents have equal time with the child and responsibilities for their welfare.
+In California, a father may obtain 50/50 custody of his children.
+Family law courts generally presume that joint custody or equal parenting time best serves the child's interests.
+This approach helps both parents share time and responsibilities for their child’s welfare.

 However, the primary concern for the court is always the child's best interests.
 In making custody and visitation decisions, considerations include: